DocPhilDuPlessis/Auri_Publications/articles/dyslexia/Scrambled-words-unbroken-spirit.md

 > “I am so tired of typing messages only to read at the end and see scramble. <br>
 > Then I wipe out and type again.
 Over and over. <br>
 > Eventually I get so frustrated I give up.”<br>
 > — His words
-{: .voice-quote }

 <p class="lede">Those are his words.<br>Not mine — his.</p>

 <hr class="section-line">
 If you’ve never lived with dyslexia, maybe it sounds small, even silly. *Just words mixed up on a screen.*<br>
-But to me, it’s heartbreak{: .struggle }.
+But to me, it’s heartbreak.
 Because I know the weight behind those lines.
 I’ve seen it my whole life.<br>
 I taught him to read when we were kids.
 I’ve always been his silent translator — the one who could untangle his meaning when the letters betrayed him.
 His scars run deep, and I know them all. *Life has not been kind.*
 <hr class="section-line">
 A “special” school that never really saw him.<br>
 Crap jobs that didn’t honor his worth.<br>
 Years of scraping by when he deserved so much more.<br>
-He has built a life out of grit and persistence{: .strength }.
+He has built a life out of grit and persistence.
 And yet — he endures.
 He manages.
 He thrives in his own way.<br>

 <hr class="section-line">
 He is a good man.
 A great human being.
 My best friend.<br>